C++ Recursion - C++ Programming Tutorial

 Indirect Recursion:

-In C++, indirect recursion occurs when two or more functions call each other in a cycle.
+In C++, the concept of mutual recursion arises when two or more functions invoke one another in a circular manner.

 Syntax: